Feddas/Clawful/Assets/Documents/devNotes.md

 # Balls

 Balls are initiated by `BallSpawner.cs`.
 The player uses the claw to help transition balls to `EnterGrid.cs`, which gates when balls will be assigned to a players grid.
 Once in a grid, balls can be scored with `BombBall.cs`.
 BombBalls inherit BlobBalls.

+## back and forth
+Balls are either in a rigid body state or a tilemap state.
+- rigidbody - the ball interacts with physics.
+The rigidbody gameobject exists, but is deactivated, while the ball is a tilemap.
+- tilemap - the ball visually joins adjacent (vertially and horizontally) balls of the same color.

+To a tilemap - Balls enter the grid as rigidbodies.
+They remain rigidbodies until their Y-position is below their `FallsUntil + .1` value.
+While a rigidbody, they have an active trigger collider below them.
+When this trigger enters a tilemap tile, or the edge of the grid, the ball is converted to a tilemap and FallsUntil is updated only to the rigidbodies current y-value only if FallsUntil's value is set to float.maxvalue (To ensure it doesn't override the value set by tile deleted event).

+To a rigidbody - when any tile is deleted, all tiles recieve the `tile removed` event containing an x,y payload. if this tile is in the same x-column and above the y-row, it's converted to a rigidbody (if it isn't already) and `FallsUntil` is changed by -1.

+`FallsUntil` - This value represents when the ball is allowed to check if it should transition from a rigidbody into a tilemap tile.
+This value is modified when a tile below it is removed from the grid.